miroslav-matejovsky/miroslav-matejovsky.github.io/src/data/cv.md

 - Designing and implementing a new architecture for Vissim's products.
 - Mainly on-premises deployments in customers' infrastructure and data centers.
 - Evaluating automated deployments in customers' infrastructure.
+- Helping to map the current product portfolio to the internal team structure.

 #### System Architect at Vissim (Aug 2022 - Dec 2023)